Last week we tackled the first step of addressing the challenges of unstructured text.

 Kai- FU- Lee, Chinas top expert in AI, states that ‘AI cannot deal with unknown and unstructured spaces, especially ones that it hasn’t observed.’
-Googles AI blog, posted by Jacob Devlin and Ming-Wei Chang, further argues that one of the biggest challenges in natural language processing (NLP) is the shortage of training data.
+Jacob Devlin and Ming-Wei Chang, further argues that one of the biggest challenges in natural language processing (NLP) is the shortage of training data.
 Because NLP is a diversified field with many distinct tasks, most task-specific datasets contain only a few thousand, or even a few hundred thousand human-labelled training examples.

 Many organisations suffer with this issue.
 Take Facebook, for instance.
 This vast organisation includes 7500 people who manually read and categorise comments in order to train the machine.
-Last July (2018), they decided to employee an additional 5000 employees to assist with training the machine and to classify comments on Facebook.
+Last July (2018), they employed an additional 5000 employees to assist with training the machine, and to classify comments on Facebook.

-Fortune magazine have stated that Alphabet’s YouTube division is also ramping up its humanoid workforce to, with plans to hire more than 10,000 people this year.
+Fortune magazine have stated that Alphabet’s YouTube division is also ramping up its humanoid workforce, with plans to hire more than 10,000 people this year.

-But no matter the speed you are able to pre-train, you still have to teach the machine different contexts in the first place.
+No matter what speed you are able to pre-train, you still have to teach the machine different contexts in the first place.
 There is no way for the machine to know that you might be cross while you cross the street to eat a hot-cross bun.
 It is easy to understand why a machine may get confused easily and provide inaccurate data.
 The correct information has to be taught, and that teaching is extremely complex.

 This brings us to the very critical question of who trains the training data in the first place?
 If you are a provider you need to do your due diligence on how the machine is trained.
 As well as how the people you employee to collect and analyse your data use this technology.

 Join us next week as we discuss the very real problems in Training data, ML and Taxonomy and how your data analysis may be failing you!